kasuken/BattleshipAI/AI_VS_AI_INSTRUCTIONS.md

   4. As a last resort, a strategic AI algorithm that targets adjacent cells for hits
 - The coordinate parsing has been improved to handle various response formats
 - Detailed logging helps diagnose issues with the LM Studio API responses

+## Auto-Restart Feature

+The AI vs AI mode includes an automatic game restart feature for continuous gameplay:

+- When a game ends (either Blue AI or Red AI wins), a 20-second countdown begins
+- A visual indicator shows the countdown with a pulsing animation
+- After the countdown completes, a new game automatically starts
+- Ships are randomly placed for both AIs in the new game
+- This creates a continuous simulation environment for the AIs to battle
+- You can cancel the auto-restart at any time by clicking the cancel button

+This feature is particularly useful for:
+- Running long-term AI simulation experiments
+- Observing how different LM Studio models perform over multiple games
+- Creating a "spectator mode" demonstration of AI vs AI gameplay